samco-sdk/Python-SDK/README.md

 }
 ```
 ### CancelOrderCO:

-For Cancellation/exit of CO orders pass main leg Order number.
+The CancleOrder function `cancel_order_co()` is used for Cancellation/exit of CO orders by passing main leg Order number.

 If main leg is in Open/Pending state that order will be cancelled.
 If the main leg is executed and the sublegs are created and in open/Trigger pending state, the order will be exited.
 If the main leg is executed and if Stop loss is hit, API will return error message "SubOrder is in Executed status.
 Cannot exit/cancel such orders.

-The CancleOrder function `cancel_order_co()`
 #### Parameters:
 ```python
 order_number